Mondelez International (MDLZ) Q1 2017 Results - Earnings Call Transcript

 Andrew Lazar - Barclays Capital, Inc.

 And, obviously, you still had negative volumes in the quarter so that didn't help.
 I guess, I'm trying to get a better sense of maybe what type of gross margin expansion we're seeing on a like an underlying basis?
 I'm trying to judge where it goes from here as the comps on gross margins start to ease and volume as you go through the year presumably gets somewhat better.
-I didn't know if we're likely to see, I guess, a lower year-over-year gross margin in 2Q, and then it starts to expand in the back half or could we start to see the gross margin trend improve year-over-year really in this quarter?
+I didn't know if we're still likely to see, I guess, a lower year-over-year gross margin in 2Q, and then it starts to expand in the back half or could we start to see the gross margin trend improve year-over-year really in this quarter?

 Brian T. Gladden - Mondelez International, Inc.